ApiLogicServer/Docs/docs/Security-Overview.md

-Security consists of many things; here, we focus on the following key concepts:
+Security consists of many aspects; here, we focus on the following key concepts:

 * **Authentication:** a login function that confirms a user has access, usually by posting credentials and obtaining a JWT token identifying the users' roles.